So you’re moving to Amsterdam? Nice choice! It’s a great city and many people who settle here feel at home right away. But where to live in Amsterdam?

 Amsterdam is a big city and it can be overwhelming to figure out where to live.
 But, we’ve broken it up for you into some handy subsections.

-For expats moving to Amsterdam with a young family, the borough Zuid (south) is definitely a good place to start looking when wondering where to live in Amsterdam.
+For internationals moving with a young family, the borough Zuid (South) is definitely a good place to start looking when wondering where to live in Amsterdam.
 The British School is located here and the Amsterdam International Community School is just a short cycle ride away.
 It’s not far from the city centre and it’s bordered by Amsterdam’s largest city park, the Vondelpark.

 Zuid has many residential neighbourhoods with privately-owned, well-preserved 19th-century houses.
-Old South includes desirable neighbourhoods in Amsterdam like Duivelseiland and the areas around Museum square and south of the Vondelpark.
+Old South includes desirable neighbourhoods in Amsterdam like Duivelseiland and the areas around Museum Square and south of Vondelpark.
 The apartments are usually spacious and well-built.

-Less up-market but colourful, vibrant, and funky is de Pijp, popular among hipsters.
+Less up-market and more colourful, vibrant, and funky is de Pijp, popular among hipsters.
 Although it has greatly benefited from government regeneration in recent years, do watch out for remnants of the ‘revolution’ building period.
 Cheaper, but poor quality, badly-insulated, poky apartments.

 The Zuidas is also a place you shouldn’t miss.
 It’s home to many businesses and is a rapidly growing centre of development.
-It’s exceptionally popular with expats as a lot of their jobs are in the area, so if you’re looking for an international vibe, the Zuidas has you covered.
-There are also plenty of new apartments in the area, so plenty of options.
+It’s exceptionally popular with internationals as many work in the area.
+So, if you’re looking for an international vibe, the Zuidas has you covered.
+There are also heaps of new apartments in the area, so plenty of options.

 What could be more Dutch than reclaimed land?
 North-east of the city centre, in the river IJ, lies a string of conjoined man-made islands.
-The Java, IJ, and KNSM islands, formerly owned by the Royal Dutch Steamboat Shipping company were redeveloped into an up-market residential area in the ‘90s.
-Modern apartments with spacious interiors and great views across the river.
+The Java, IJ, and KNSM islands, formerly owned by the Royal Dutch Steamboat Shipping company, were redeveloped into an up-market residential area in the 90s.
+You’ll find modern apartments with spacious interiors and great views across the river.

-Further east lay the new artificial islands of Ijburg, with large modern homes for those adventurous pioneers who don’t mind the 25-minute tram ride into town (yes this is considered a long commute in Amsterdam).
-In summer a big attraction here is the artificial city beach of Blijburg with its groovy Ibiza-like vibes.
+Further east lay the new artificial islands of IJburg, with large modern homes for those adventurous pioneers who don’t mind the 25-minute tram ride into town (yes, this is considered a long commute in Amsterdam).
+A big summer attraction here is the artificial city beach of Blijburg, with its groovy Ibiza-like vibes.

 Still not sure where to live in Amsterdam?
-Perhaps in Amsterdam-Oost, passing down through the contemporary Eastern Docklands neighbourhood, or Oostenlijke Havengebied, you will find the older neighbourhoods of Amsterdam: Indische buurt and Transvaalbuurt.
+Perhaps in Amsterdam-Oost.
+Passing down through the contemporary Eastern Docklands, or Oostenlijke Havengebied, you’ll find the older neighbourhoods of Amsterdam: Indische Buurt and Transvaalbuurt.

-Dating from the 1920s to ‘40s, these areas have been undergoing rapid gentrification since the 1990s.
-Ethnically diverse and bustling with colourful shops and markets, the housing is typically the three stories plus attic (with a shop at street level) which you see in much of Amsterdam.
+Dating from the 1920s to 40s, these areas have been undergoing rapid gentrification since the 90s.
+Ethnically diverse and bustling with colourful shops and markets, the housing is typically three stories plus an attic (with a shop at street level), which you see in much of Amsterdam.

 Living in Amsterdam city centre

 Love Golden Age grandeur and spaces crawling with tourists?
-Images of Amsterdam often depict the beautiful monumental warehouses and elegant gabled mansions along the Singel, Prinsengracht, Herengracht, and Keizersgracht, which form the inner canal belt, or grachtengordel, of Amsterdam.
+Images of Amsterdam often depict the beautiful monumental warehouses and elegant gabled mansions along the Singel, Prinsengracht, Herengracht, and Keizersgracht.
+These form the inner canal belt, or grachtengordel, of Amsterdam.
 The wealthy merchants of the glorious Golden Age spared no cost on building materials and elaborately decorated the facades of their prestigious homes.